Buka-Xing/DOSS/README.md

 # DOSS: Addressing Content Misalignment Issue by Comparing Order Statistics of Deep Features
 ----------------------------
-This is the repository of paper [Full-Reference Image Quality Assessment: Addressing Content Misalignment Issue by Comparing Order Statistics of Deep Features](https:).
+This is the repository of paper [Full-Reference Image Quality Assessment: Addressing Content Misalignment Issue by Comparing Order Statistics of Deep Features]([https:](https://ieeexplore.ieee.org/document/10197259)).
 Related Quality Assessment results are in `results' folder.

 -----------------------------
 ## Updating log: